Internal — Marketing Rollout Internal

 a Spotify playlist of what was in the CD player.

-Three days before Vol. I drops, Brad releases an official Spotify playlist of the songs that shaped this record — the music he was actually listening to in the late 90s and early 2000s when these songs were forming.
+Three days before Disc 1 drops, Brad releases an official Spotify playlist of the songs that shaped this record — the music he was actually listening to in the late 90s and early 2000s when these songs were forming.
 Not a "best of the era" — a personal mix.
 The Wallflowers next to Tom Petty next to Counting Crows next to a Steve Earle deep cut next to whatever was on the radio driving back from his first Nashville session.

 • Length: 25–35 tracks.
 Long enough to feel like a real listening session, short enough to actually finish.